bg

 • What exactly is Delegated Proof-of-Stake (DPoS)?

 Delegated Proof-of-Stake is a consensus mechanism where token holders vote to elect a small, fixed number of delegates, known as Block Producers on EOS.
 These delegates are responsible for validating transactions and maintaining the blockchain.
-It is designed to be much faster and more energy-efficient than traditional Proof-of-Work systems like Bitcoin's.
+It is designed to be faster and more energy-efficient than traditional Proof-of-Work systems like Bitcoin's.

 • Why are EOS transactions often described as 'free'?